bobbysciacchitano/react-from-scratch/README.md

 ### But seriously.
 Why?

-I noticed that people tend to get bogged down in details like: _where is the view_ or _how does data get loaded_ or just _this is way too complex_.
+I noticed that people tend to get bogged down in details like: _where is the view_ or _how does data get loaded_ or just _this is way too complex_ or _wtf is a JSX_.
 This intended to be a gentle introduction that I'll build up over time.

 ## 🎉 OK, Let's Get Started

 ### Introduction, for real

-So React is this cool library developed by Facebook which is intended to basically provide you with a mechanism to create interactive user experiences.
-It's unopinionated about how to structure and architecture your project however many clues are given on how you could do it.
+So React is this cool Javascript library developed by Facebook which is intended to basically provide you with a mechanism to easily add interactivity to your browser UI.
+It's very unopinionated about how to structure and architecture your project which in some cases can be why it seems to be very difficult to get started.

 > This is not intdended to be some kind of bible on how to build the world's best application in React.
-It just surfaces some patterns and thinking that I found worked well in the past.
-At least when I was learning.
+It just surfaces some patterns and thinking that I found worked well in the past (at least when I was learning).

 ### You will need